 Flowers in a bucket mean...

 Lunch under the tree.
+My mom had invited some guests.

-My mom cooked every single thing except the chocolate rolls.
-I took care of flowers, ice, drinks.
 Our ancient metal cooler used to sit between the two front seats of our pale blue, and then neon yellow "Kombis" - flowerchild-style Volkwagen buses.
 It was the best seat in the house on holidays.
 We had not heard of seatbelts.

 An under-the tree-classic: tapenade, aioli, pesto, caramelized tomato sauce, layered and eaten by dipping toast fingers into the cups.

 My mom succeeded in outdoing my last chicken effort.
 The dish must have weighed a ton.
 The baby birds were ordered from another good little shop: Gogo's (check this link for a brief overview - but they don't seem to have a website.
 I never understand this).
 They are not butchers, but purveyors of specialty meats and poultry (and eggs).
 They told me that they had just received their order of goat.
 Goat!
 Also a lot of interesting venison.
 Worth a return visit.
-I am really impressed by Cape Town's changing food market.
+I am really impressed by Cape Town's changing food markets.

 Barley and pomegranate salad from Plenty.